TsuntsunPang/Quantum-Integrability-/Books.md

 ##  The Kondo Problem to Heavy Fermions------Alexander Cyril Hewson
 ##  Form Factors in Completely Integrable Models of Quantum Field Theory------ Smirnov F.A.
 ##  Phase transition and critical phenomena------Green, C.Domb  chapter5
+## Integrability using the Sine-Gordon and Thirring Duality-----Alessandro Torrielli